Valle Gómez metro station

 Valle Gómez metro station (Note: Estación del Metro Valle Gómez.
-Mexican Spanish pronunciation: /es/.) is a Mexico City Metro station within the limits of Gustavo A. Madero and Venustiano Carranza, in Mexico City.
-It is an underground station with two side platforms, serving Line 5 (the Yellow Line), between Misterios and Consulado metro stations.
-Valle Gómez metro station was inaugurated on 1 July 1982, providing northwestward service toward La Raza metro station and eastward service toward Pantitlán metro station.
+Mexican Spanish pronunciation: /es/.) is a station of the Mexico City Metro in the city's boroughs of Gustavo A. Madero and Venustiano Carranza.
+It is an underground railway stop with two side platforms serving Line 5 (Yellow Line), between Misterios and Consulado.
+It was opened on 1 July 1982, providing service north toward La Raza and east toward Pantitlán station.

-The station services the colonias (neighborhoods) of 7 de Noviembre and Valle Gómez, along Avenida Río Consulado.
-The station is named after the neighborhood, a former paddock.
-The pictogram for the station represents an agave plant.
-In 2019, the station had an average daily ridership of 4,416 passengers, ranking it the 189th busiest station in the network and the least busiest of the line.
+Valle Gómez metro station services the colonias (neighborhoods) of 7 de Noviembre and Valle Gómez, along Avenida Río Consulado.
+The station's name references the neighborhood, where a paddock formerly existed and agave plants grew, becoming the station's representative pictogram.

+Inside Valle Gómez metro station, there is an Internet cafe.
+Outside, there are a few bus services in the area.
+In 2025, the metro station had an average daily ridership of 3,876 passenger entries, ranking it the 186th busiest stop in the network, making it one of the least-accessed stations in the system.